When it comes to caring for our planet, we all have a role. Many manufacturers in the plastics industry take that role very seriously.

 Photo by Mark Richardson, Series One, LLC.

-“If we could do a better job recycling and reducing how much waste we landfill, we could keep thousands of tons of waste from hitting our landfills and natural environment each year,” said Kristen Wieland, Communication & Marketing Manager at the Kent County Department of Public Works.
-“We could also generate millions of dollars to invest in our communities.”
+DPW says that doing a better job recycling and reducing how much waste we landfill could keep thousands of tons from hitting our landfills and natural environment each year – and generate millions of dollars to invest in our communities.

 Waste Management Starts with Manufacturers

-She explains that a number of things factor into our ability to recycle and the amount we are recycling versus dumping or incinerating.
+There are a number of things that factor into DPW’s ability to recycle and the amount they are recycling versus dumping or incinerating.
 It begins with manufacturers and package designers who determine which materials will be used, how those materials will be combined and whether or not they will be clearly marked for recycling.